132nd-etcher/docs/Command Document/index.md

 ```
 ```
 Mission time.
-Most missions in 132nd Virtual Wing hosted events will be started on the flightlead’s discretion based on their own preparation and start up time.
+Most missions in 132nd Virtual Wing hosted events will be started on the flightlead's discretion based on their own preparation and start up time.
 Take-off times and latest landing times will be given and all flights must adhere to these.
 ```
 ```